African Americans in Omaha, Nebraska: Other cultural institutions

 The Fair Deal Cafe, located on North 24th Street, was called the "Black City Hall" during its existence from 1954 to 2003.
 Today, Omaha's African-American community celebrates its heritage in numerous ways.
 The biennial Native Omahans Days is a week-long celebration including picnics, family reunions and a large parade.
 Also held on a biennial calendar is the induction ceremony for the Omaha Black Music Hall of Fame, or OBMHoF.
 Their inductees include African American contributors to rock and roll, swing, jazz and R&B, as well as other cultural contributions.

-Formed by Bertha Calloway in the 1960s, the Negro Historical Society opened the Great Plains Black Museum in North Omaha in 1974.
+Formed by Bertha Calloway in the 1960s, the Negro Historical Society opened the Great Plains Black History Museum in North Omaha in 1974.
 Located at 2213 Lake Street, the museum is home to Omaha's only African-American history collection.
 The annual Omaha Jazz and Blues Festival also promotes African-American culture throughout the city.